Category: Horses in training (Flat)

 Another mark of the quality of this pedigree is the identity of Magic Groove's damsire, namely Danehill Dancer.
 The late great Coolmore sire is now firmly established in the top echelon of broodmare sires.
 In recent seasons his daughters have given a host of high-class performers such as The Gurkha, Minding, Sir Dancealot, Aljazzi and Alice Springs.

 Magic Groove's sire Zebedee was a remarkably tough and speedy performer during a short but successful racing career, and he has proven himself a sire of significant capability in recent years.
 His best progeny include the Grp-2 winning and Grp-1 placed pair Magical Memory and Ivawood, whilst his progeny have inherited his durability and an ability to progress.

-It is worth noting that his son Spring Loaded has progressed from ordinary handicaps earlier in his career to a rating of 107 at the age of six this year, whilst another son Major Jumbo has ascended to the same mark this year having begun his life in nurseries rated in the mid 60s.
+It is worth noting that his son Spring Loaded progressed from ordinary handicaps earlier in his career to a rating of 107 at the age of six, whilst another son Major Jumbo has ascended to the same mark having begun his life in nurseries rated in the mid 60s.
 Such details add weight to the suspicion that Magic Groove's lowly early rating will look lenient in the years to come.

-With racing potential, but also the temperament and constitution to do another job later on if desired, this handsome and well-bred two-year-old appears to offer fine value at the advertised price.
+With racing potential, but also the temperament and constitution to do another job later on if desired, this handsome and well-bred three-year-old appears to offer fine value at the advertised price.